Optimising Treasury Functions: PEOPLE – Stakeholder Alignment

 - Excessive key-man risk

-- Upskilling internal personnel
+- Up-skill the internal personnel

-- Align individual’s performance assessment/awards to relevant
+- Align their performance assessment/awards to company performance

 Any agile treasury process needs to be designed from a holistic stakeholder perspective.
 This means lateral input across a senior level, but also, critically, horizontal input from key operational staff through to the CFO and the Board.
 This is especially true for global entities with staff in diverse time zones or who maintain relatively low interaction with head office.
 If processes and systems are not designed with their requirements in mind, improved operations that are otherwise value generative will grind to a halt at a subsidiary level as the effort it takes them to perform daily operations demotivates and detracts from time otherwise spent driving a strategic agenda.